TonyChibi/git_instruction/git_instruction.md

 git log (-*shows you all commits relative to your current position*)

+git log --oneline (-*shows short hashes and commit messeges in one line for every commit*)

 git log --all (-*shows you all commits existing in whole tree*)

 git log --graph (-*shows you relative commits with a graphical illustration of tree's branches*)